-Thy grace being gain'd cures all disgrace in me.
+Thy grace being gained cures all disgrace in me.

-Vows are but breath, and breath a vapour is;
+Vows are but breath, and breath a vapor is.

 If by me broke, what fool is not so wise

-The sonnets aren't just an actor's chance to show off in Love's Labour's Lost.
-They are also important to the plot.
+The sonnets aren't just an actor's chance to show off in Love's Labour's Lost; they are also important to the plot.
 It's Costard's mix-up in delivering the sonnets that causes Berowne to be outed as a lover, moving the story forward.
-If you are interested in Sonnets be sure to check out Shakespeare's Sonnets in Shmoop Poetry.

-Stichomythia: It's a long word for the one-liner.
-Think television comedy – the characters banter, the pace is fast, the energy is high.
+This is a long, SAT word for the one-liner.
+Think television sitcoms—the characters banter, the pace is fast, the energy is high.
 Long sections of stichomythia make up the "sets of wit" that are all over the play.
 Like this one in which Boyet tortures Longaville:

-LONGAVILLE: I beseech you a word: what is she in the white?
+I beseech you, a word.
+What is she in the white?

-BOYET: She hath but one for herself; to desire that were a shame.
+She hath but one for herself; to desire that were a

 You can almost hear the laugh track in the background.